tkouba/PluralNet.Core/README.md

 # How to help?

-If you detect an issue, want to add a language, don't hesitate to submit a pull request!
+If you detect an issue, want to add a language or some language provider tests, don't hesitate to submit a pull request!